Russia scraps law enforcement deal with U.S. in new blow to ties

-"This is already the third agreement canceled in the last half-year.
+"Russia is reformatting its relationship with the USA: this is already the third agreement cancelled in the last half-year.
 We are saying farewell to our dependence on 'Power No. 1'," he said on Twitter.

-Moscow was infuriated by a U.S. law adopted in December that bars Russians accused of grave human rights abuses from entering the United States and freezes any assets they have there.
+Moscow was infuriated by a U.S. human rights bill that barred Russians accused of human rights abuses from entering the United States and freezed any assets they have there.

-It responded with legislation imposing similar measures and banned the adoption of Russian children by American families, damaging what was left of the "reset" in ties initiated by U.S. President Barack Obama at the start of his first term.
+It responded with a bill in December imposing similar measures and banned the adoption of Russian children by American families, clouding what was left of the "reset" in ties hailed by U.S. President Barack Obama at the start of his first term.